 - 1/4 cup apricot or peach brandy

-- Dice 3 of the peaches, place in a large bowl and toss with 2 tablespoons lemon juice and 1/3 cup granulated sugar.
+Dice 3 of the peaches, place in a large bowl and toss with 2 tablespoons of the lemon juice and 1/3 cup granulated sugar.
 Refrigerate.

-- Puree remaining 5 peaches until smooth and place in a large bowl.
-Add lemon zest, 3 tablespoons lemon juice, cooled sugar syrup, wine, cinnamon, nutmeg, salt, and brandy, mixing well.
+Puree the remaining 5 peaches until smooth and place in a large bowl.
+Add lemon zest, remaining 3 tablespoons lemon juice, cooled sugar syrup, wine, cinnamon, nutmeg, salt, and brandy; mixing well.

 Add reserved diced peaches, combining thoroughly, and fold in whipped cream.
 Refrigerate for at least 2 hours.
 Serve in a chilled bowl garnished with a dollop of whipped cream, a few diced peaches, and a sprig of mint (if desired).